 Get a redness reducing moisturizer or lotion that suits your skin type.
 For example, if your skin is oily, buy a lotion that says “oil-free” on the label.
 You should not use a moisturizer every 20 minutes, but it’s nice to have it at hand, in case the skin becomes dry.
 Typically, this problem occurs in winter due to cold and the wind.

-There are two main types of moisturizing creams: gel-based and cream-based.
+There are two main types of anti-redness moisturizers: gel-based and cream-based.
 Gel based products are better for oily or combination skin, and cream-based for dry or sensitive.

 Drink Plenty Of Water